restfulapi/restful-api/README.md

     }

 Both 'application/vnd.hedtech.v1+json' and 'application/json' identify the same representation.
 As new versions are added, the 'application/json' can be moved to them, so that a client that always wants the latest/default representation can obtain it with 'application/json'.

+###<a id="media-type-range"></a>Media Type Range
+By default, an Accept-Header value of '\*/\*' is mapped to the first media type in the first representation for a resource.
+For example:

+    restApiConfig = {
+        resource 'things' config {
+            representation {
+                mediaTypes = ["application/vnd.net.hedteach.v0+json", "application/json"]
+                marshallerFramework = 'json'
+                marshallers {
+                    jsonDomainMarshaller {
+                    }
+                }
+                jsonExtractor {}
+            }
+            representation {
+                mediaTypes = ["application/xml"]
+                marshallers {
+                    xmlDomainMarshaller {
+                    }
+                }
+                xmlExtractor {}
+            }
+        }
+    }

+A request for resource 'things' with an Accept Header of '\*/\*' with the above configuration will cause the controller to choose the  media-type of 'application/vnd.net.hedteach.v0+json' as the representation to return, and that is the type that will be returned in the X-hedtech-Media-Type header.

+You can explicitly define what media type will be used for a '\*/\*' in the Accept-Header with the anyMediaType attribute on a resource:

+    restApiConfig = {
+        resource 'things' config {
+            anyMediaType = 'application/xml'
+            representation {
+                mediaTypes = ["application/vnd.net.hedteach.v0+json", "application/json"]
+                marshallerFramework = 'json'
+                marshallers {
+                    jsonDomainMarshaller {
+                    }
+                }
+                jsonExtractor {}
+            }
+            representation {
+                mediaTypes = ["application/xml"]
+                marshallers {
+                    xmlDomainMarshaller {
+                    }
+                }
+                xmlExtractor {}
+            }
+        }
+    }

+With the above configuration, a request for resource 'things' with an Accept Header of '*/*' will return the "application/xml" representation.

+Support for '*/*' in the Accept Header is generally of use for APIs having representations in PDF or text/calendar, where you wish to return content to requests from browsers.
+The support for '*/*' allows the Accept-Header sent by most browsers to be mapped to supported media type.

+Note that if you specify a value for anyMediaType that is not assigned to a representation for that resource, the controller will throw a validation exception during initialization.

 ###Overriding Content-Type on responses
 Sucessful responses will have a Content-Type header of 'appliction/json', 'application/xml', or 'text/plain', depending on whether the media type for the representation used ends in 'json', 'xml', or neither.
 You can explicitly control the Content-Type header by specifying contentType on the representation: